git-disl/BERT4ETH/README.md

                                --max_seq_length=100 --checkpointDir=tmp
 ```

+If you have any questions, you can either open an issue or contact me (husihao@gatech.edu), and I will reply as soon as I see the issue or email.

 -----
 ## Citation

-If you find this repository useful, please give us a star and consider citing our paper : ) Thank you!
+If you find this repository useful, please give us a star and cite our paper : ) Thank you!
 ```
 @article{hu2023bert4eth,
   title={BERT4ETH: A Pre-trained Transformer for Ethereum Fraud Detection},